CICE-Consortium/CICE/doc/source/user_guide/ug_running.rst

 To run stand-alone, CICE requires

-- gmake
+- gmake (GNU Make)
-- Fortran and C	compilers (intel, pgi, gnu, cray, and nag have been tested)
+- Fortran and C	compilers (Intel, PGI, GNU, Cray, and NAG have been tested)
-- netcdf
+- NetCDF
 - MPI (this is actually	optional but without it	you can	only run on 1 processor)

-Below are lists of software versions that the consortium has tested at some point.
+Below are lists of software versions that the Consortium has tested at some point.
 There is no guarantee that all compiler versions work with all CICE model versions.
-At any given point, the consortium is regularly testing on several different compilers, but not necessarily on all possible versions or combinations.
+At any given point, the Consortium is regularly testing on several different compilers, but not necessarily on all possible versions or combinations.
 A CICE goal is to be relatively portable across different hardware, compilers, and other software.
 As a result, the coding implementation tends to be on the conservative side at times.
-If there are problems porting to a particular system, please let the consortium know.
+If there are problems porting to a particular system, please let the Consortium know.

-The consortium has tested the following compilers at some point,
+The Consortium has tested the following compilers at some point,

-- intel 15.0.3.187
+- Intel 15.0.3.187
-- intel 16.0.1.150
+- Intel 16.0.1.150
-- intel 17.0.1.132
+- Intel 17.0.1.132
-- intel 17.0.2.174
+- Intel 17.0.2.174
-- intel 17.0.5.239
+- Intel 17.0.5.239
-- intel 18.0.1.163
+- Intel 18.0.1.163
-- intel 19.0.2
+- Intel 19.0.2
-- intel 19.0.3.199
+- Intel 19.0.3.199
-- pgi 16.10.0
+- PGI 16.10.0
-- gnu 6.3.0
+- GNU 6.3.0
-- gnu 7.2.0
+- GNU 7.2.0
-- gnu 7.3.0
+- GNU 7.3.0
-- cray 8.5.8
+- Cray 8.5.8
-- cray 8.6.4
+- Cray 8.6.4
-- nag 6.2
+- NAG 6.2

-The consortium has tested the following mpi versions,
+The Consortium has tested the following mpi versions,

-- mpich 7.3.2
+- MPICH 7.3.2
-- mpich 7.5.3
+- MPICH 7.5.3
-- mpich 7.6.2
+- MPICH 7.6.2
-- mpich 7.6.3
+- MPICH 7.6.3
-- mpich 7.7.6
+- MPICH 7.7.6
-- intel mpi 18.0.1
+- Intel MPI 18.0.1
-- mpt 2.14
+- MPT 2.14
-- mpt 2.17
+- MPT 2.17
-- mpt 2.18
+- MPT 2.18
-- mpt 2.19
+- MPT 2.19
-- openmpi 1.6.5
+- OpenMPI 1.6.5

-The netcdf implementation is relatively general and should work with any version of netcdf 3 or 4.
-The consortium has tested
+The NetCDF implementation is relatively general and should work with any version of NetCDF 3 or 4.
+The Consortium has tested

-- netcdf 4.3.0
+- NetCDF 4.3.0
-- netcdf 4.3.2
+- NetCDF 4.3.2
-- netcdf 4.4.0
+- NetCDF 4.4.0
-- netcdf 4.4.1.1.32
+- NetCDF 4.4.1.1.32
-- netcdf 4.4.1.1
+- NetCDF 4.4.1.1
-- netcdf 4.4.2
+- NetCDF 4.4.2
-- netcdf 4.5.0
+- NetCDF 4.5.0
-- netcdf 4.6.1.3
+- NetCDF 4.6.1.3

-Please email the consortium if this list can be extended.
+Please email the Consortium if this list can be extended.

 .. _scripts: